 Drive time from Seaside to Cannon Beach: 14 minutes

-Even though Cannon Beach is just as touristy as Seaside, it still is impossibly charming (and, in my opinion, one of the best towns on the Oregon Coast), with its coastal cottages, quaint storefronts, and one of the most picturesque beaches, thanks to the famed Haystack Rock.
+Even though Cannon Beach is just as touristy as Seaside, it still is impossibly charming (and, in my opinion, one of the best towns on the Oregon Coast), with its coastal cottages, adorable storefronts, and one of the most picturesque beaches, thanks to the famed Haystack Rock.

 Beyond being kind of iconic along the Oregon coast, this 235-foot tall basalt sea stack offers so many points of interest, from observing the puffins that nest here from April through July to its incredible tide pools, teeming with sea creatures.